 Imagine a young girl in Moga, Punjab, hitting a tennis ball with a hockey stick and dreaming of becoming a cricketer.
 That girl was Harmanpreet Kaur.
 Today, she is one of the biggest names in Indian cricket.
-As of April 3, 2025, she leads the Indian women’s cricket team.
+As of 2026, she leads the Indian women’s cricket team.
 She is known around the world for her powerful batting and strong leadership.
 At 36, her journey from a small town to global fame shows her hard work and determination.

 Many people have seen her grow over the years.
-From her unbeaten 171 runs in 2017 to captaining Mumbai Indians to a Women’s Premier League title, she has made a strong impact.
+From her unbeaten 171 runs in 2017 to captaining the Mumbai Indians to a Women’s Premier League title, she has made a strong impact.
 She is not just about numbers and records.
 She has changed the way people see women’s cricket.
 Her life story highlights her achievements, the challenges she faced, and the passion that keeps her going.

 Early Life: A Punjab Prodigy Takes Shape